United Nations Memorial Cemetery: Total burials

 Between 1951 and 1954 there were about 11,000 burials of UN troops from 21 countries.
 As of 2012, there are 2,300 wards of eleven countries, including 36 of the Republic of Korea troops deployed to the United Nations military bases.
-Because burials of seven countries' graves were retrieved back to their homeland, including Belgium, Colombia, Ethiopia, Greece, Luxembourg, Philippines and Thailand.
-The burials of British Commonwealth Forces Korea are located in United Nations Memorial Cemetery.
+Burials of seven countries' graves were retrieved back to their homeland, including Belgium, Colombia, Ethiopia, Greece, Luxembourg, Philippines and Thailand.
+The burials of British Commonwealth Forces Korea are located in the United Nations Memorial Cemetery.
 The numbers are 885 British troops, in accordance with the English customs of the dead.